WajihaKh/reading-notes/Markdown.md

 ## How do you create a link with Markdown? ##

-*To create a link with markdown you would first put a left open bracket ([) with the title of the page then close it with the right bracket (]) Then you would put the left ( paranthesis, inside of that would the url of that page from which you are referring the title to and then close it with the right paranthesis )
+*To create a link with markdown you would first put a left open bracket ([) with the title of the page then close it with the right bracket (]) Then you would put the left ( paranthesis, inside of that would the url of that page from which you are referring the title to and then close it with the right paranthesis )*

+ ## What are the three symbols you can use to create an unordered (bulleted) list with Markdown? ##

+*The three symbols you can use to create an unordered list with markdown are: dash (-), asterick (*) and the plus sign (+)*